-The Company's constantly monitors the emergence of new risks and the evolvement of existent ones within both the local and foreign markets e.g. electric cars, driverless cars, high-rise buildings and towers, artificial intelligence technology and other possible disruptors.
+The Company constantly monitors the emergence of new risks and the evolvement of existent ones within both the local and foreign markets.
+This includes electric and driverless cars, high-rise buildings and towers, artificial intelligence technology and Environmental, Social and Governance (ESG) risks.
 The objective is to provide superior product and services which are improved on a continuous basis to reflect customers' needs.
 Significant strategic moves are also carefully analysed through an ORSA process, to avoid any breaches of the SCR, MCR and to ensure that the Company maintains a strong capital position.